forestgrape/coronavirus/index.md

 ### masks
-Officially recommed masks, since they mitigate the infection risk.
+Officially recommend masks, since they mitigate the infection risk.
 Without official recommendation, people can be put off or look afraid from masks, at least in Europe, which is not desirable.
 The recommendation should be strong for people feeling sick or with coughs in indoor public rooms.
 * [Milton et al.](#milton2013) measured the influenza viruses spread from patients with and without wearing a surgical mask.
 They found:
     - Surgical masks nearly eliminated viral RNA detection in the coarse aerosol fraction (greater than 5 micro meter) with a 25 fold reduction in the number of viral copies
     -  statistically significant 2.8 fold reduction in copies detected in the fine aerosol fraction (smaller than 5 micro meter)